treken/platform_packages_apps_TOHome/README.md

-android_packages_apps_CMHome
+Copyright (c) 2014 CyanogenMod

+platform_packages_apps_TOHome
 ============================

-An extendable homescreen for use with CyanogenMod
+An extendable homescreen for use with OctOS